 As accountants and advisors we work with clients to drive efficiencies and cost savings to improve an organisations performance.
 A good rule of thumb is any efficiencies or cost saving activities should always be compared against the business strategy.

-Now, there were benefits of Robert doing this as it stops the back and forth emails etc of arranging a time to connect.
+Now, there were benefits of our adviser doing this as it stops the back and forth emails etc of arranging a time to connect.
 However, this person is obviously trying to sell a service and the first interaction with them was to go into their diary and book a meeting with them.
 The big red flag with this ‘efficient booking system’ is it gives the impression they are too busy to make time for their prospective new customer.
-In a nutshell, Robert had to do the work to arrange a time to be sold to.
+In a nutshell, our adviser had to do the work to arrange a time to be sold to.
 If this is the way that they deal with a prospective new customer, you could only imagine how they treat their existing or long-term customers.

 There are numerous examples of efficiencies -v- lack customer service experience around, some of them you may think are good and some you may agree are bad.
 A few that come to mind are:

 - Supermarket self-service checkouts

 - Scripted overseas call centres for technical support from Telcos/Pay TV/Internet providers

 - Airlines with online or kiosk check-in when you still have to wait in line to drop your check in bags

 The next time that you are thinking about driving efficiency or cost cutting think about the value proposition that you offer and the overall strategy of your business.
 Evaluate how any changes you intend to make will impact on your ability to deliver on your value proposition and assess if the outcome aligns with your business strategy.

 Hanrick Curran has over 30 years’ experience working with business owners to identify and align day to day business activities with an overall business strategy.
 For a detailed overview of business improvement and strategy alignment read our Business Improvement Blog series below.

 - The Strategic Approach